quantnetwork/overledger-sdk-java/README.md

 # Overledger Java SDK

-Developer's guide to use the Overledger SDK written in Java by Quant Network.
+Developer's guide to use the Overledger SDK from Java by Quant Network.

 ## Introduction to the Overledger SDK